 • Upgrade on arrival, subject to availability (excluding suites)

-• Complimentary full breakfast daily, for up to two in room guests
+• Complimentary full breakfast daily, for two

-• $100 USD Equivalent Resort/Hotel credit to be utilized during stay
+• $100 USD Equivalent Resort/Hotel credit

 • A Welcome Amenity